 Added to all of this are the great chairlifts, especially the Aerial Tram and the new Glacier Bowl Express.
 Meanwhile, the restaurants and bars are top notch, the Hotel Alyeska offers luxurious accommodation, and the whole place has a cool, relaxed vibe.
 You will probably end up wanting to stay longer than the few days on the side of a heli week.

 Alyeska is a perfect warm-up resort for anyone heading out to hit the big mountain terrain.
-Compared to other resorts in the US, Alyeska can seem small, however, it terrain is everything but.
-Boasting amazing expert and extreme trails, the resort is not for the faint hearted, alas, it is perfect for those who love to get 'steep and deep'.
+Compared to other resorts in the US, Alyeska can seem small, however, its terrain is everything but.
+Boasting amazing expert and extreme trails, the resort is not for the faint hearted - it is perfect for those who love to get 'steep and deep'.

 Alyeska, however, is best known for its advanced and expert skiing, with runs ranging from black to extreme, with a good mix of lift-accessed and hike-to options.
 The most highly renowed lines take a little bit of a hike to get to - the summit of Alyeska Peak not only provides an unbelievable view, but some super steep decents back to the resort area.
 The North Face zone is also popular among local skiers.
-One thing to note is due to it's pitch and mammoth amount of snowfall, many parts of the resort are often closed due to avalanche risk or limited visability.
+The resort claims the longest continuous double black diamond ski run in all of North America.
+One thing to note is due to its pitch and mammoth amount of snowfall, many parts of the resort are often closed due to avalanche risk or limited visability.